Senior Benefits Analyst Salary

 Pay Difference by Location

-Home to some of the best pay for Senior Benefits Analysts, Washington offers exceptional salaries, 19 percent above the national average.
-Senior Benefits Analysts will also find cushy salaries in San Francisco (+10 percent), Houston (+9 percent), Seattle (+8 percent), and Chicago (+7 percent).
-In Minneapolis, salaries are 16 percent below the national average and represent the lowest-paying market.
-Not at the bottom but still paying below the median are employers in Denver and Philadelphia (4 percent lower and 1 percent lower, respectively).
+Senior Benefits Analysts will find that Washington offers an impressive pay rate, one which exceeds the national average by 14 percent.
+Senior Benefits Analysts will also find cushy salaries in San Francisco (+10 percent), Houston (+9 percent), Los Angeles (+8 percent), and Chicago (+6 percent).
+Those in the field find the lowest salaries in Minneapolis, 16 percent below the national average.
+Not at the bottom but still paying below the median are employers in Denver and Dallas (4 percent lower and 3 percent lower, respectively).